For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 What's the timeline for interviews and admissions decisions?

-After applications have been received, applications from those who have indicated a desire to receive mentorship from Professor Geller are reviewed.
-A number of applicants are selected to be invited to Drexel for in-person interviews and an opportunity to meet faculty and students.
-PhD interviews are usually scheduled from mid to late February.
+After applications have been received, applications from those who have indicated a desire to receive mentorship from Dr. Geller are reviewed.
+A subset of applicants is selected to be invited to Drexel for in-person interviews and an opportunity to meet faculty and current students.
+PhD interviews are usually scheduled from mid- to late-February.
 If an applicant is offered admission to the program, s/he will be contacted following the interview.